a-gavin/a-gavin.github.io/content/blog/wifi-packet-capture.md

 ### 2\.
 Install Required Packages

-In this guide, we'll use `iw` to configure the wireless monitor interface and Wireshark to perform and analyze packet captures.
+In this guide, we'll use {{inline_code(text="iw")}} to configure the wireless monitor interface and Wireshark to perform and analyze packet captures.
 These are generally not installed by default on most Linux distros, though, so install them as follows:

 ```Bash
 # Debian/Ubuntu: